 Due to these natural conditions, the Indian subcontinent is particularly suitable for jute production.
 However, it is also true that jute production is very labor-intensive and there is cheap labor in India and Bangladesh.
 In jute production in particular, there are already many traders who are committed to fair trade.

-Production of jute sacks
+Production of jute bags

 Jute is actually a term for the bast fiber of the Indian Corchorus tree and the term is now also used for related plants such as the Chinese Utilon Avicennae.
 What they all have in common is that they belong to the linden family.
 The flaxes of the Corchorus tree reach a length of up to four meters.
 The jute fibers are obtained from the outer skin of the plant and can be harvested every four months.
 The sinewy fibers are air-dried and roasted before further processing.
 When dried, the fibers have already taken on their characteristic brown hue.
 In the next step, the fibers are combed and spun.

-Why jute bags instead of plastic bags?
+Why jute bag instead of plastic bag?

 The jute sack is a genuine natural product.
 While the artificial competition becomes a burden for centuries, a jute sack can even be composted.
 Unlike most plastic bags, jute bags can also be used for heavy weights and sharp objects, which is why they are also used in the postal service and for transporting food.
-Jute bags are now also available in very unusual designs and beautiful colors, which is why they are a popular fashion and lifestyle product (see also the article Fashion made from plastic waste) have become.
+Jute bags are now also available in very unusual designs and beautiful colors, which is why they are a popular fashion and lifestyle product (see also the article Fashion from plastic waste) have become.

-The jute sack is a genuine natural product, the fiber is cheap and grows back again and again.
+The jute bag is a real natural product, the fiber is cheap and grows again and again.
 Plastics, on the other hand, are non-biodegradable products that take at least 400 years to decompose.
 The Plastic waste pollutes the environment and also poses a threat to wildlife, particularly in the world's oceans.
 Turtles, for example, confuse jellyfish with plastic bags and eat them.
 Birds and fish often become entangled in plastic waste and die in agony.
 Every year, billions of tons of crude oil are used to produce billions of plastic bags worldwide, which could otherwise be saved for our future needs.
 Petroleum energy sources are known to be finite, while jute keeps growing back.
 Therefore, it is a very environmentally friendly and sustainable alternative.

 The Advantages of jute bags are thus:

-• Longevity
+- Longevity

-• Very low CO2 footprint
+- Very low carbon footprint

-• Biodegradable and 100% compostable
+- Biodegradable and 100% compostable

-• Extremely strong and tear-resistant.
+- Extremely strong and tear resistant.

-• Reusable and therefore environmentally friendly
+- Reusable and therefore environmentally friendly

-• Jet bags are hip and trendy
+- Jet bags are hip and trendy

 Functions of the jute bag

-Jute sack as cold protection for plants
+Jute bag as protection against cold for plants

 If you want to winterize plants, you can also count on jute.
 The sacks, which were made for transporting heavy goods, can be used as planting sacks to give plants a second lease of life.
 The bag is simply filled with nutrient-rich soil and the plant is then planted.
 As the fibers are water-permeable, there is no need to cut a hole in the bag to allow water to drain away.
 For the same reason, however, you should use a tray as a saucer if you want to leave the plant on a patio and don't want any unsightly stains.
-To achieve optimum protection from the cold, the opening of the jute sack should be tied to the trunk of the plant.
+To achieve optimum protection from the cold, tie the opening of the jute sack to the trunk of the plant.

 Jute care

-An important point in being able to use the jute bag for as long as possible is, of course, careful handling.
+An important point in order to be able to use the jute bag for as long as possible is, of course, careful handling.
 The most problematic moment with a jute bag, or clothing made from the golden fiber, is the washing cycle.
 Clothes should always be bought slightly larger, as the fibers contract noticeably during washing.
 Experience has shown that you can expect to go up two dress sizes.

 Jute for crafts and painting